WallaceWilliam/framework-esp8266-rtos-sdk-idf-platformio/README.md

 # framework-esp8266-rtos-sdk-idf-platformio
-There are several ways to compile a project if windows VSCODE
+There are several ways to compile a project in windows VSCODE

 # 1 compile with idf.py